Cannabis Micronutrients: Essential Plant-Growth Guide

 Copper Dark green leaves, often with a blue-purple tinge Chlorophyll production and metabolism

-Iron Yellowing of young leaves while veins remain green Essential for chlorophyll synthesis
+Iron Yellowing of young leaves while the veins remain green Essential for chlorophyll synthesis

 Manganese Interveinal chlorosis, necrosis, and reduced growth rates Enzyme activation for photosynthesis and nitrogen assimilation